 stand close to the bed;

-the shoulders of the sisters at the level of the back of the patient;
+nurses' shoulders at the level of the patient's back;

 the leg closest to the head is turned in the direction of movement,